QuantEcon/book-networks-public/code_book/ch_production.md

 X = ch2_data["us_sectors_15"]["total_industry_sales"]
 ```

 Now we define a function to build coefficient matrices.
 Two coefficient matrices are returned.
-The backward linkage case, where sales between sector i and j are given as a fraction of total sales of sector j.
-The forward linkage case, where sales between sector i and j are given as a fraction of total sales of sector i.
+The backward linkage case, where sales between sector $i$ and $j$ are given as a fraction of total sales of sector $j$.
+The forward linkage case, where sales between sector $i$ and $j$ are given as a fraction of total sales of sector $i$.

 ```{code-cell}
 def build_coefficient_matrices(Z, X):